We disrupt temperature sensing

 Viliam is responsible for all technical aspects of our operation.
 In his professional career, he worked in R&D positions at various institutes including research projects at Max-Planck Institute in Stuttgart, Slovak University of Technology in Bratislava and at Institute of Nanostructured Materials in Bologna.
 He received his PhD degree from the Institute of Physics of at the Slovak Academy of Sciences and holds the degree in material engineering from the Slovak University of Technology.

 Jan is responsible for technology development.
-Before co-founding Espio, he worked for several private companies on various R&D projects in robotics and sensors.
-He has been also involved in development of first Slovak satellite.
+Before co-founding Espio, he worked for several private companies on various R&D projects in robotics, space and sensors.
+He has been also involved in development of second Slovak satellite.
 He holds a PhD degree from the Institute of Physics at the Slovak Academy of Sciences and received his engineering degree in electronics and robotics from Slovak University of Technology in Bratislava.

 Jan is responsible for business development and sales.
 Before joining Espio, Jan worked in various positions in the renewable energy industry.
 He was responsible for business creation and new projects across the CEE region and Western Balkans at Voltalia and earlier in his career at Martifer Renewables.
 He is also an executive committee member in the Slovak Association of Photovoltaic Industry.
 He holds a master degree from the University of Economics in Bratislava, Slovakia.